TyW-98/computer-vision-rock-paper-scissors/README.md

 ```

 ## Milestone 1
-* Established a Github repository to version control project files
+* Establish a Github repository to version control project files

 ## Milestone 2
 * Created an image classification model using [Teachable-machine](https://teachablemachine.withgoogle.com/) to classify images into four distinct classes: